 Which is the best project management qualification?

-APMP is a qualification offered by the Association for Project Management – a UK-based registered charity and the largest professional body of its kind in Europe.
-The APMP is a knowledge-based qualification, recognised both nationally and internationally and allowing you to move fluidly between industries throughout your career.
+APM PMQ is a qualification offered by the Association for Project Management – a UK-based registered charity and the largest professional body of its kind in Europe.
+The APM PMQ is a knowledge-based qualification, recognised both nationally and internationally and allowing you to move fluidly between industries throughout your career.